 Anderson has made considerable efforts to improve efficiency at his district and to help other districts do the same.
 For example, he serves as chair of the Metro Area Transportation Efficiency Study (MATES), a program that uses metrics to allow districts to compare themselves to others of a similar size and to find efficiencies.

-Anderson brought the MATES concept to NAPT, for which he is a board member.
-Then, last year, the association began work on its own metrics project, with the goal of helping members to provide the best service possible — and to be able to prove it with quantitative and qualitative measurements.
+Anderson brought the MATES concept to the National Association for Pupil Transportation (NAPT), for which he is a board member.
+Then, in 2011, the association began work on its own metrics project, with the goal of helping members to provide the best service possible — and to be able to prove it with quantitative and qualitative measurements.

 For his contributions at the local, state and national levels, SCHOOL BUS FLEET named Anderson its 2012 Administrator of the Year.
-He became the 39th school transportation leader to win the award, which SBF Executive Editor Thomas McMahon presented to him at the NAPT awards banquet on Sunday night.
+He became the 39th school transportation leader to win the award, which SBF Executive Editor Thomas McMahon presented to him at the NAPT awards banquet in Memphis, Tenn., on Oct.
+21.

 Anderson started his career in the pupil transportation field in 1981 as a mechanic at Cherry Creek School District in Englewood, Colo.
-He rose in the ranks from mechanic to shop foreman to fleet manager.
+Under the leadership of the district’s then director of transportation, Joe Mirabella (who passed away last year), Anderson rose in the ranks from mechanic to shop foreman to fleet manager.

 In 2005, Anderson made the leap to director of transportation at another district, Adams 12 Five Star Schools.